-The population of regional Victoria will double to two million people over the next 20 years with cities and towns within a two-hour arc of Melbourne growing the strongest.
+The population of regional Victoria will double to around two million people over the next 20 years with cities and towns within a two-hour arc of Melbourne growing the strongest.

 To support this growth, the regional road and rail network is being fixed, rebuilt and modernised so Victorians can get home safer and sooner.

 The Regional Rail Revival will improve every regional passenger line to give regional communities the quality services they deserve, while making travel safer.

 Our Regional Network Development Plan sets out a plan to deliver a modern commuter-style service for key centres and service improvements to outer regional areas.

-We will be upgrading infrastructure, buying new trains and improving facilities and parking for passengers.
+We will be upgrading infrastructure, buying new trains and improving facilities and accessibility for passengers.

 Mobile phone services are being improved through signal boosters on all V/Locity trains so commuters can stay connected as they travel.

 The Western Rail Plan sets out the future investments Victoria needs for a fast, high-capacity rail network servicing our Geelong and Ballarat, as well as our growing suburbs.

 The new Melbourne Airport Rail project is not just about getting people to the airport.

 More than 90 per cent of daily journeys in regional Victoria are made on arterial roads.